Winfield to Oyama Highway 97 Realignment, Canada

 In November 2007, the BC provincial government and the Government of Canada agreed to initiate infrastructure projects under the Building Canada plan to be executed from 2007 to 2014.

-The projects are estimated to cost up to $2.2bn.
+The projects were estimated to cost up to $2.2bn.
 In July 2008, they agreed to launch infrastructure projects under the Building Canada plan in smaller communities too.

-The realignment project involves removing the two-lane section from Westbank to Vernon and construction of a 9km long, four-lane alignment west of the existing highway.
+The realignment project involved removing the two-lane section from Westbank to Vernon and construction of a 9km-long, four-lane alignment west of the existing highway.

-The realignment will be beneficial in many ways as it will provide safety and increase the corridor capacity, address reliability and mobility issues, reduce delays in travel time and increase the speed on the section from the existing 80km/h to 100km/h.
-It will provide controlled access and limit the conflict points.
-The Wood Lake fishery will also benefit from the project.
+The realignment provides safety and increases the corridor capacity, addresses reliability and mobility issues, reduces delays in travel time and increases the speed on the section from the existing 80km/h to 100km/h, and provides controlled access and limits the conflict points.
+The Wood Lake fishery also benefits from the project.

 BC Ministry of Transportation and Infrastructure conducted environmental studies three years before the beginning of the construction process.
 These studies are imperative for evolving design and construction.

-In December 2010, the Canadian environment assessment agency gave its final decision based on the screening report submitted by Ministry of Transportation.
+In December 2010, the Canadian Environment Assessment Agency gave its final decision based on the screening report submitted by BC Ministry of Transportation.
 The agency is of the opinion that the project will not cause any significant environmental effects.

-After the completion of the project in 2013, the ownership of private driveways and accesses along Wood Lake will be transferred to District Lake Country.
+After the completion of the project in 2013, the ownership of private driveways and accesses along Wood Lake was transferred to District Lake Country.

 Contractors involved in the Winfield to Oyama realignment

-In March 2011, a $40,829,000 ($40.8m) valued construction contract was awarded to Windley Contracting of Nanaimo.
-Windley Contracting prepared an environment management plan, which identified sensitive areas such as moving deer, relocation of reptiles and active bird nests.
+In March 2011, a $40.8m construction contract was awarded to Windley Contracting of Nanaimo.
+The company prepared an environment management plan, which identified sensitive areas such as moving deer, relocation of reptiles and active bird nests.

 Construction in British Columbia

-The construction includes two overpasses at south and north ends to realign the road on highway 97 at Evans Road in Oyama and Oceola Road in Winfield.
+The construction included two overpasses at south and north ends to realign the road on highway 97 at Evans Road in Oyama and Oceola Road in Winfield.

-Two underpasses will be constructed to accommodate wildlife, grading, drainage, paving, and pedestrians.
+Two underpasses were constructed to accommodate wildlife, grading, drainage, paving and pedestrians.

 Highway 97 financing

-The total estimated cost of the project is C$77.9m ($81.39m).
+The total cost of the project is C$77.9m ($81.39m).
 The project is shared by both federal and provincial governments.
-The Federal Government announced $33.6m funding for the project under the Building Canada Plan, while the British Columbia (BC) Government's contribution is $44.3m.
+The federal government contributed $26.8m in funding for the project under the Building Canada Plan, while the provincial government’s contribution was $51.1m.

 Traffic management system

-During the construction phase traffic on the highway will not be impacted, as much of the new construction is away from the present highway.
-The traffic on some roads may remain closed or the speed limit may be reduced to 70km/h during the construction times.
+During the construction phase, traffic on the highway was not effected, as much of the new construction is away from the present highway.